apache/kylin/website/_docs/install/advance_settings.md

 ## Enabling LZO compression

-LZO compression can be leveraged to compress the output of MR jobs, as well as hbase table storage, reducing the storage overhead.
-By default we do not enable LZO compression in Kylin because hadoop sandbox venders tend to not include LZO in their distributions due to license(GPL) issues.
+By default Kylin leverages snappy compression to compress the output of MR jobs, as well as hbase table storage, reducing the storage overhead.
+We do not choose LZO compression in Kylin because hadoop venders tend to not include LZO in their distributions due to license(GPL) issues.

 To enable LZO in Kylin, follow these steps: